NICHD-BSPC/chrom-name-mappings/README.md

 The argument `filterout` takes a regular expression, a list, or a file containing regular expression, to discard from the mapping to chromosome names containing the regular expression(s).

 When both `filterin` and `filterout` arguments are indicated, the chromosome names will be filtered first according to `filterin` then `filterout`.

+Chromosomes from one assembly that cannot be mapped to the other assembly are indicated in the output file `mappings_{label}_{assembly1}_not_{assembly2}.txt`.
+It is recommended to add the unmapped chromosomes to the `filterout` parameter before running the workflow again.

+The output file `log_number_mismatch` reports mismatches between the number of chromosomes in an assembly and the number of mapped chromosome names + the filtered out chromosomes.
+This can be due to 2 or more identical chromosomes in an assembly.
+In this case, only one of the identical chromosomes will be reported in the mapping table.

 The DAG of jobs looks like this: